KIS record 2014/15

 return to index

 The data returned in the accommodation related fields should relate to the year prior to the academic year for which students are applying.
-For example, for the KIS published in September 2013 Location.INSTUPPER should contain the upper quartile cost of institution owned/sponsored beds for the 2013/14 academic year.
+For example, for the KIS published in September 2014 Location.INSTUPPER should contain the upper quartile cost of provider owned/sponsored beds for the 2014/15 academic year.
 There are a number of methods for calculating quartiles (see http://mathworld.wolfram.com/Quartile.html).
-In populating the KIS any of these methods are acceptable: institutions should retain details of the methods used to aid data verification.
+In populating the KIS any of these methods are acceptable: providers should retain details of the methods used to aid data verification.

 Quartiles are defined as the points above (or below) which 25% of a distribution sits.
 Thus to calculate quartiles you need to know how many rooms make up 25% of the total rooms available.
 The following shows an example on how to calculate the upper and lower quartiles: